askdfjlas/pokemonaspire/README.md

 Work-in-progress Pokémon game for the Arduboy.

-Current features include tilemaps, collision detection, animated sprite with same controls as in R/B/Y.
+Current features include tilemaps, collision detection, and an animated sprite with the same controls as in Pokémon R/B/Y.